uprighted-learners/ptsb-oct-23/readme.md

 ## Expectations

 You will find very quickly that I am extremely passionate towards engineering and education.
 I'll give you 120% but we expect the same from you.
 This means working hard to learn and enforce what you will be taught.
+Don't spend the money and not take advantage of what you have available.

 The time we spend is only part of the story that will enable your ability to become an engineer and get your first job.
 You **must** spend time outside of class to truly build your foundation.
 20-25 hour per week minimum (including the weekly 3x three hour lessons) is highly suggested.